nickname2002/the-odyssey-of-a-knight-into-the-retroverse/readme.md

 ## Controls

-The game is controlled using the keyboard.
-The following keys are used:
+The game is controlled using a keyboard or controller.
+The following keys/buttons are used:

 - `W`/`UP`/`SPACE`/`B`/`A`: Jump
 - `A`/`LEFT`/`D_LEFT`: Move left